Alan Docking Racing

 Alan Docking Racing (ADR) is a motor racing team based in Silverstone, United Kingdom.
 The team was formed in 1975 by Australian Alan Docking.

 The team competed in the British Formula 3 series throughout most of its existence; however, it has also graduated to A1 Grand Prix and Superleague Formula and has also competed in sports and saloon cars at a national and international level.
 The team ran also as Alan Docking Racing Finland.
-Currently, the team runs in the FIA World Endurance Championship as Delta-ADR, in a joint venture with engineering company Delta Motorsport (with one car branded as G-Drive Racing).